Nemaha County, Kansas

 In 1860, Nemaha County’s population was 2,436.

 Preemptions were made up to 1860 at the land office at Kickapoo, where entries were made for the district of which Nemaha County was a part.
 The county’s settlement and development had begun when the pro-slavery element had the upper hand in Kansas, and most of the early towns failed after Kansas declared itself as a Free State.
-Among those that disappeared were Central City, which had the first post office in the county; Pacific City; Lincoln, Ash Point; Urbana, the first town in the county; Wheatland, and Richmond, which was the first county seat.
+Among those that disappeared were Central City, which had the first post office in the county; Pacific City; Lincoln, Ash Point; Urbana, the first town; Wheatland, and Richmond, the first county seat.

 Nemaha County, Kansas Farming